ml-tooling/lazycluster/README.md

 Test the cluster setup using the simple [example](https://github.com/hyperopt/hyperopt/wiki/Parallelizing-Evaluations-During-Search-via-MongoDB) to minimize the sin function.

-**Note:** The call to fmin is also done on localhost.
-The objective function gets sent to the hyperopt workers by fmin.
-So there is no need to trigger the execution of fmin or the objective function on the individual Runtimes.
+**Note:** The call to `fmin` is also done on localhost.
+The `objective_function` gets sent to the hyperopt workers by fmin via MongoDB.
+So there is no need to trigger the execution of `fmin` or the `objective_function` on the individual `Runtimes`.
 See hyperopt docs for detailed explanation.

 ```python
 import math